jayhendroid/project-3-meal-planner/README.md

 # project-3-meal-planner
-Meal Planner is a Flask app that uses nutrition APIs and AI to generate personalized meal and exercise plans based on user goals, preferences, and lifestyle.
+Meal Planner is a Flask app that uses the Spoonacular API to generate recommended meals, queried with Gemini using Prompts given by the user.